alainivars/ansible-roles/hf/system/user_key/authorized_keys/README.rst

 hf_authorized_keys
 ==================

-Add key if not exists in authorized_key
+Add a key if not exists in authorized_keys

 Requirements
 ------------